vguer/LeapYear/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Copyright (c) 2020 Vanessa Guerrero
+Copyright (c) 2020 Vanessa Guerrero and Deryck Jackson